Skidmore-Computational-Biophysics-Lab/Nina_van_Hoorn_Thesis_Files/README.md

 ## Awknowledgements
 Thank you to the following who helped with the development of this code: Skidmore Professor Tom O'Connell, Skidmore Professor Aurelia Ball, and alumni of the Skidmore Computational Biophysics Lab.

+ChatGPT was also used at times, mainly for assisting with debugging, creating more effective Matplotlib figures, and using libraries (ie. mdtraj and Pandas).